 It is time to end the orca captive breeding programs at SeaWorld Parks.
 This program has resulted in multiple stillbirths, miscarriages, inbreeding and maternal deaths during childbirth since its start in 1985.

-SeaWorld has recently announced plans to expand overseas and plans to increase captive breeding to fill these parks and their upcoming Blue World Project.
+SeaWorld announced plans to expand overseas and plans to increase captive breeding to fill these parks and their upcoming Blue World Project.

 David Kirby writes in Death at SeaWorld:

 The pain must have been unearthly.
 Gudrun began to hemorrhage severely.
 Her dorsal fin collapsed, probably due to dehydration.
 She refused to eat and ignored all attempts by people to make contact with her.
 She remained motionless in one spot, unprotected by shade, so staff lovingly lavished her back with zinc oxide.
 After the bleeding stopped, Gudrun stayed that way for four days as her worried caretakers did all they could to nurse her back to health.

 On the fourth day, Gudrun finally moved.
 She slowly swam over to the gate where her disabled young calf, Nyar, was watching.
 Nyar had had to be separated from Gudrun after the mother began attacking her daughter.
 Now Gudrun gently nudged Nyar’s rostrum through the bars, as if to ask for an overdue rapprochement.
 Gudrun died a few hours later.